Shan-Establishments/flashcards/README.md

-# Flashcards
+# Flashcards Project

 This is an off-project via [Codecademy](https://www.codecademy.com/learn/paths/full-stack-engineer-career-path) which I  created a flashcard-style quiz app.
 Users will be able to create their own topics, quizzes for those topics, and flashcards for those quizzes.
 Users will also be able to interact with their quizzes by flipping flashcards over.
+To gain a better understanding you can view the project [here](https://snazzy-sfogliatella-df13e0.netlify.app/topics).

+**Please note the project is still a working process, updates will be made momentarily.**

 ### Technologies used
 + HTLM